Become a New Rattitude Foster Home

 (We Always Need Foster Homes!)

-New Rattitude would love to have you join us to rescue Rat Terriers from shelters or neglectful/abusive living conditions!
-We desperately need space for all of the dogs that so greatly need rescue.
-When we can save yet one more--and watch a broken, scared, at-risk dog blossom in foster care and develop a new "Rattitude" toward life--we know that all the hard work is worth it!
+Can you join New Rattitude to help us rescue Rat Terriers from shelters or neglectful/abusive living conditions?
+So many dogs desperately need space in rescue to have a shot at a new life.
+When we can watch a broken, scared, at-risk dog blossom in foster care and develop a new "Rattitude" toward life, the sense of satisfaction is immense.

 New Rattitude does not have a shelter or other physical location.
 Instead, we operate through a network of volunteer foster homes.
 Our foster parents are individuals who give dogs in need a temporary sanctuary that is safe and nurturing while we work to match them with a qualified permanent adoptive home.

 People interested in fostering will be screened before being approved.
 This involves an application, vet and personal reference checks, a telephone interview, and a home visit to ensure that the physical environment is safe and suitable for rescued dogs.

 As a foster parent, you would decide when (and if) to bring in a new foster dog and then be responsible for that dog's care until he or she gets adopted.
 Some foster homes have just one dog at a time; more experienced foster homes may decide to have 2 or 3 or more.
 The foster family gets to name the dog.
 The foster family ensures that the dog gets necessary vetting, which is paid for by New Rattitude.
 New Rattitude also provides other resources and necessities for each dog.
 CLICK HERE